ManevN/ai-examples/rag-sample/README.md

    - Install python
    - Install required Python package => pip install sentence-transformers
    - Create a small pythin script like generate_vectors.py
+   - Using sentence-transformers to convert text into embeddings (vectors).
    - Run the script => python generate_vectors.py
    - It will generate a file called vector.json like
   <pre><code>